How To Sell Art On Instagram

 Tailwind’s Hashtag Finder has made it easy for you to pick the best hashtags for your posts.

 Don’t waste your time guessing what might work.

 Tailwind will provide you with the best choices so you can multiply your Instagram reach.

-Instagram is a visual social media platform, but it also allows provides you space where you can describe your posts.
+Instagram is a visual platform, but it also allows you to describe your posts.

 This is valuable real estate you will want to take advantage of.

-I see so many artists who post an image of their art and do not explain their art showcasing.
+So many artists post an image of their art and do not explain the art they are showcasing.

 The caption does not have to lengthy, but it should be catchy.